enzoames/WebScraping/README.md

 # WebScraping
-Web Scraping using Scrapy Framework
+Web Scraping/Crawling using Scrapy Framework

+## Purpose

+    The spiders contained in this repo were created by me as part of my internship at Alpine Capital Advisors.
+The spiders are currently being used for a larger project involving Machine Learning and Natural Language Processing.

 ### Explanation of built in Scrapy python files